Rei-SwitchBot/faq/en-us/RGBICWW Strip Light.md

 <img width="386" height="233" alt="image" src="https://github.com/user-attachments/assets/431c6692-c437-40fb-b0a7-7f78518edd3c" />

-2. Please check if it can be turned on with the included remote control.

 ---
 ### Troubleshooting Only a Part of SwitchBot RGBICWW Strip Light Can Light Up